mateuszilli/poo-abp/README.md

 # poo-abp
-Repository for API rest of a university project.
+Repository for API a university project.